jbermudes/scale-av-web/index.md

 If you are interested in volunteering with us,

  - Sign up [here](http://bit.ly/L0vGSa) at your earliest convenience so we can get a good idea of what our staffing will be and whether we need to heavily recruit for certain time slots.
- - Sign up for the [scale-av mailing list](https://lists.linuxfests.org/cgi-bin/mailman/listinfo/scale-av).That is where A/V-related discussions occur and where announcements will be made.
-There will be morfrequent announcements as we get closer to SCALE.
-Please feel free to contribute your ideas.
+ - Sign up for the [scale-av mailing list](https://lists.linuxfests.org/cgi-bin/mailman/listinfo/scale-av).
+This is we discuss things relating to A/V and where announcements will be made.
+It will get busier as we get closer to SCALE.
+Please feel free to ask questions and contribute your ideas.
+Don't let Feb 21 or 22nd be the first time we hear from you.
- - Bookmark this page.
+ - Bookmark [this page](http://scale-av.github.io/scale-av-web/).
 It will be a centralized place to direct people to current scale-av plans and activities.
 We will be posting more information as we figure out logistical and technical issues.

 Who's who on the scale-av mailing list
  - Ilan Rabinovitch is the SCALE Conference Chair and involved with the streaming video
- - Michael Proctor Smith is the A/V Chair and handling the technical end
+ - Michael Proctor Smith is the A/V Chair and handles the technical end
- - Tom King is the former A/V Chair who is back handling the rental equipment
+ - Tom King is a former A/V Chair; he handles the rental equipment
  - Lan Dang is the new A/V volunteer coordinator and the one who writes up most of the wiki entries and issues.